jbeverly/rangexx/README.md

 ### Functions:

-libcrange modules can define certain functions to look up data about hosts or clusters  The yaml module for instance implements some of the following functions.
+libcrange modules can define certain functions to look up data about hosts or clusters The following are builtin:

   * has(KEY;value) - looks for a cluster that has a key with some certain value
   * * and clusters(node)  - returns all clusters a node is a direct descendant of